odkr/pandoc-zotxt.lua/man/man1/pandoc-zotxt.lua.rst

 By default, bibliographic data is fetched from the Zotero desktop client, which must be running when you invoke **pandoc**.
 This is the faster, easier, and less error-prone way to fetch citations from Zotero.
-It requires the Zotero add-ons zotxt and BetterBibTeX for Zotero to be installed.
+It requires zotxt and BetterBibTeX for Zotero.

 Web API